openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

      `net.bridge.bridge-nf-call-iptables = 1` to
      ``/etc/sysctl.conf``
    - Type `sysctl -p` to apply the settings from /etc/sysctl.conf
-   - Type `sysctl net.bridge.bridge-nf-call-ip[6]tables` to verify the values are set to 1.
+   - Type `sysctl net.bridge.bridge-nf-call-ip6tables and sysctl net.bridge.bridge-nf-call-iptables` to verify the values are set to 1.
    - Or alternatively Run with `--skip-preflight-checks`.
 This runs the risk of missing other issues that may be flagged.